 EI has a small team of office-based staff but the company’s approach has been to focus on the business, keeping overheads low and bringing specialist support in as and when it’s needed.
 Joe continued: “Our focus is on finding the right people to work with us when we need them and making sure we deliver, and exceed, our clients’ expectations.
 I have a team of about 10 trusted suppliers from accountants and logistical support, to PR and design.
 We probably do need a few more permanent staff and our new office will allow for that growth, but this move has really been about giving us a much bigger area to demonstrate the technology we work with – and that’s what EI is all about.”

 Projects to date for EI include a virtual reality (VR) flood management experience for Wavin, an augmented reality (AR) app for an international drinks dispensing business Manitowoc and a ‘Minority Report-style’ touch table for builders’ merchant Jewson.
 The Company has also recently produced VR experiences for international building materials company Saint-Gobain and its insulation brand, Celotex – both of which were showcased at the recent Ecobuild trade exhibition in London this month.

 Joe continued: “In 2012 I wrote a presentation which predicted what the events industry would be doing in 2017.
 I talked about AR, the usability of social media and the end of printed literature.
 Many of my predictions have come true but I missed the benefits that modular stands offer and the growth we’ve experienced in VR.
 I’m pleased to say though that ei is riding the wave and fingers crossed, moving to new bigger offices is just the start of our success.”

-Visitors to ei’s showroom can experiment with VR, AR, a touch table, 360o camera and even play table tennis.
+Visitors to EI’s showroom can experiment with VR, AR and multi-touch.